uviclibraries/hyflex-active-workshops/topic-learning-outcomes.md

   - “By the end of this workshop participants will be able to add new shapes and text to the TinkerCad workspace in order to create the compound object(s) they desire.”
 <img src="images/smart.png" alt="SMART Learning objectives">
   - “By the end of this workshop participants will have created an Excel scatter plot chart and trend line using their own data (or sample data), and shared it with the instructor.”
-- **Create two or more SMART learning objectives** in the instructor outline in the **Learning objectives** section - things you want each participant to leave your workshop knowing how to do.
+- **Create two or more SMART learning objectives** in the instructor outline you made a copy of, in the **Learning objectives** section - things you want each participant to leave your workshop knowing how to do.
 Current DSC workshops have as few as four learning objectives and as many as nine.

 <br>**Learning objectives:**